ktrieu/new-website/blog/protected/bootloader/part-1.md

 }
 ```

 There’s really nothing meaningful we can do here since we don’t even have access to the `system_table` to log a message.
 Such is low-level programming.
 I promise we’ll have something better here soon.

-If you actually paste that into your file, though, you’ll get the following error:
+Let's add that and try `cargo run` again.
+Will this work?

+## Targets

+No.

 ```rust
 found duplicate lang item `panic_impl`